Associate Dean for Experiential Programs and Clinical Professor of Law

 From 1985 to 2002, he worked as Staff Counsel and Transportation Project Director of Business and Professional People for the Public Interest, a Chicago-based public interest law and policy center, (BPI) founded in 1969.
 There, he engaged in litigation, regulatory advocacy and policy analysis on issues relating principally to the environment, fair housing and public-utilities regulation.
 He also served as a lecturer at the Loyola University of Chicago School of Law from 1985 to 1999.

 Professor Jones taught and supervised students in a general civil practice at the Legal Aid Clinic from 2002-2012.
-He currently teaches in a variety of experiential learning programs including the Chicago Program, the Appalachia Externship, the Asylum Externship, student pro bono initiatives, and the GALILEE Program, an immersion experience through which law students learn about legal problems of the urban poor.
-He has been a member of the Executive Committee of the Clinical Section of the Association of American Law Schools since 2009, including serving as Chair in 2012.
+He currently teaches in a variety of experiential learning programs including the Notre Dame Law in Chicago Program, the Lawyering Practice Externship, the Appalachia Externship, and the GALILEE program, an immersion experience through which law students learn about legal problems of the urban poor.
+He also coordinates the Small Business Pro Bono Project.
+He was a member of the Executive Committee of the Section on Clinical Legal Education of the Association of American Law Schools from 2009-2013, including serving as Chair in 2012.
 His scholarly interests include legal ethics and clinical education.

 LAW75800, Appalachia Externship